← Programs / Global and International Studies

 The BGInS program is the first in Canada to emphasize both global and international approaches to the study of the world.
 It places these two viewpoints in creative tension with each other, allowing students to acquire a nuanced understanding of the world in which we live.
 It is multidisciplinary in that it examines the world through many different disciplinary perspectives; it is interdisciplinary in that it places these disciplinary perspectives in creative dialogue with each other.

 Specializations allow students to acquire deeper knowledge in one area of global and international studies which interests them.
 All students entering the BGInS program must select one specialization at the time of admission, although it is possible to change specializations after entering the program.
-10 of the 13 specializations are thematically defined, while the other three are defined in terms of geographic areas of the world.
-Half the specializations are multidisciplinary, drawing on several academic disciplines to explore a theme or geographic area; the rest of the specializations are disciplinary, exploring the global and international dimension of a single academic discipline.

 - Africa and Globalization